daxAKAhackerman/tamagonion/README.md

 ## Instructions

 This is Stinky, it's a Tamagonion and it's running your Tor relay.
 Tamagonions are cyber creatures that have bravely stepped out of the Tor network to learn what life is like in the clearnet and to help you monitor your relay.
-It mostly loafs around and browses the Web anonymously, but it's more entertaining to look at than a graph!
+It mostly loafs around and browses the Web anonymously, but it's more entertaining than looking at a graph!

 ```
              ▌▌